 In the third workshop I used collage as a starting point for participants to reflect on where they wanted to be in the future.
 The way I use collage is to provide a random selection of pictures and images from which people select those that resonate in terms of the question being asked.
 In this case it was about a future state.
 It can work as well with establishing values of teams or team vision amongst others.
 This technique invariably leads to some relaxing of the conscious; it takes us back into a more playful mode and starts to release our creativity.
 It is less stressful than drawing which is another reason for using it in creative workshops.

 Using images and drawing as creative tools takes us out of our normal established way of working with words and in doing so creates conditions for our intuition to come into play.
 We capture intuitive reactions that cannot yet be put into words and which are not yet consciously realised.
 These can be thoughts, emotions, values which have often not been expressed consciously.
 These add a richness to our exploration and can surprise us with their result.

 Barbara is an executive coach, change and creativity facilitator.
-She offers facilitated workshops in creative problem solving as well as change through creative techniques and has launched RenewYou Personal Development workshops for women in France.
+She offers facilitated workshops in creative problem solving as well as change through creative techniques.
+She has co-authored a book on Creativity with Tracy Stanley, Creativity Cycling.